Get us in your inbox

 Gramps is by no means strictly a gay bar but it’s a loud and proud ally.
 The LGBT-friendly Wynwood bar also happens to throw the absolute best weekly drag party in town: Double Stubble.
 Every Thursday at 9pm, Miami’s drag community is on full display with some truly breathtaking performances—and this ain’t your average drag.
 Performances here are avant-garde, over-the-top explosions of creativity and ferocity.

-Another popular Wilton Manors excursion, Hunters continues the legacy of its namesake sister bar, a staple in the Palm Springs gay scene for nearly 20 years.
-The South Florida iteration has been open since 2014, offering revelers a modern, remodeled space on Wilton Drive complete with a spacious dance floor, a massive video screen and an upstairs lounge that overlooks all the action.
+Another popular Wilton Manors excursion, Hunters continues the legacy of its namesake sister bar, a staple in the Palm Springs gay scene for two decades.
+The South Florida iteration offers revelers a modern, remodeled space on Wilton Drive complete with a spacious dance floor, a massive video screen and an upstairs lounge that overlooks all the action.
 On Fur Fridays, stop in for extended happy hour until 8pm and don’t stop dancing till the spiked disco ball stops spinning.

 Recommended